Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 On the plus side, when the sun breaks through it is low enough to produce lovely golden light when it is shining – or less usefully to shine directly into your eyes.
 By the end of the month, sunlight is taking on that mysterious low winter feel, but it still packs enough warmth for it to be nice to sit out in it.
 The sky is a deep blue, with the haziness of summer long gone.
 Visibility is excellent – a perfect time to see distant views.

-Sunset rushes back from 6.30pm to little after 5.30 pm during October, but for once barely notices: the days are not long, but they seem of reasonable length until the clocks go back.
+Sunset rushes back from 6.30pm to little after 5.30 pm during October, but one barely notices: the days are not long, but they seem of reasonable length until the clocks go back.
 The lateness of dawn is more noticeable – by the time the clocks go back it is not getting light until 7.50 am.

-However one tries to prepare, the clocks going back on the last weekend of the month always come as a horrible shock.
+However one tries to prepare, the clocks going back on the last weekend of the month always comes as a horrible shock.
 It will now be dark little after 4pm for the next three months, and it will not be light as late as it was on the last Saturday of British Summer Time for four months.

 Winter blues can start.
 Scientists reckon that from late October to March, the sun in the UK is too low to provide us with vitamin D. This might explain why rich foods suddenly start to see more attractive in October.
 Colds seem to circle around you, or always be lurking in the back of your throat.

 Once the heavy rain starts, mud reappears on paths, though initially it is slippery surface mud rather than the deep gloopy stuff, and even then is somewhat counteracted by falling leaves.
-Grass and station benches are drenched in dew in the mornings, and one stops feeling one can sit on the grass – though there are exceptions after a couple of dry days when one gingerly sits on a bag or coat.
+Grass and station benches are drenched in dew in the mornings, and one stops feeling one can sit on the grass – though there are exceptions after a couple of dry days when one gingerly rests on a bag or coat.

 Other weather pages: January • February • March • April • May • June • July • August • September • November • December